Organic Chemistry Portal

 Conversion of Boc-protected Amines to other functional groups

-Carbamates may be converted into ureas using aluminum amide complexes.
+Carbamates can be converted into ureas using aluminum amide complexes.
 Bi-, tri- and tetra-substituted ureas were prepared from carbamate-protected primary or secondary amines by reaction with primary or secondary amines in the presence of stoichiometric quantities of trimethylaluminum.

 S.-H. Lee, H. Matsushita, B. Clapham, K. D. Janda, Tetrahedron, 2004, 60, 3439-3443.